3vilTid/Catalogue-Web-App/README.md

 - Enter new name
 - Changes immediately

+#### Customize Appearance
+- **Logo**: Set C6 in Settings sheet to Google Drive image URL
+- **Background**: Set I5 in Settings sheet to Google Drive image URL
+- **App Mode**: Set I2 to "Public all in Viewer" or "Private with Profiles"

 #### Edit All Items
 - Can edit/delete any item, regardless of creator
 - Full access to all data

 #### Adjust Dates
 - Open Settings sheet
-- Set cell H2 to number of days to adjust
+- Set cell F2 to number of days to adjust
 - Example: `1` adds 1 day to all dates
 - Use to compensate for timezone issues